theanaoliveira/AuditLog/README.md

 private readonly DbProperties dbProperties = new DbProperties(Environment.GetEnvironmentVariable("CONN"), "Person", "PersonHistory", "GenericDB");
 ```

-And for the save the data, just call "SaveChangesAsync" method on context above
+And to save the data, just call "SaveChangesAsync" method on context above

 Example: